Our Story

 A note from our Founder, Duff:

 My dad always encouraged me to step outside my comfort zone, and that advice has shaped my life both personally and professionally.
 Now, complementing multiple certifications, regattas, diverse experiences, friendships, and nearly 2 decades in the sport, I'm embarking on a new journey.
-This circumnavigation aims to raise awareness and funds for those affected by MS, and more importantly, to inspire others facing their own challenges with this disease.
+This circumnavigation aims to raise awareness and funds for those affected by MS, and more importantly, to inspire others facing their own challenges, especially with this disease.
 Through this effort, I hope to honor the strength and resilience of those living with MS and their families, demonstrating that together, we can overcome and thrive in our respective "normal."

 In the Summer of 2007 I took my first sailing course at the suggestion of my father, Tim Archie, at Amy Zang’s Washington Sailing School, on the Potomac River in Alexandria, VA.